Year 3 2020 - 2021

-A warm welcome to the children in Year 3.
-We are really looking forward to a wonderful year ahead.
-The Year 3 team are excited to continue your learning journey and hope you had a fantastic summer holiday.
-We are really excited to be sharing the next part of your journey at Woodlands and making sure you really enjoy your time in the juniors.
+A warm welcome back to the children in Year 3.
+We are really looking forward to an exciting half term ahead.
+The Year 3 team are excited to continue our learning journey and hope you had a restful spring half term break.

-- Use prepositions to express time, place and cause
+- Use adverbs to express time, place and cause

 In Maths, the children will continue developing their problem solving and reasoning strategies.
-They will also be learning about place value, ordering numbers up to a 1000 and learning new strategies for addition and subtraction.
+They will be learning about money, statistics and measurement.
+The children will also be learning about fractions.

 Files to Download